mauro-idsia/blip/README.md

 It focuses on score-based learning, mainly the BIC and the BDeu score functions, and allows the user to learn BNs from datasets containing thousands of variables.
 It provides state-of-the-art algortihms for the following tasks: parent set identification ( BIC ), general structure optimization (WINASOBS-ENT), bounded treewidth structure optimization (KMAX) and structure learning on incomplete data sets (SEM-KMAX).

-An R binding [is also available] (https://github.com/mauro-idsia/r.blip).
+An R binding is also available: (https://github.com/mauro-idsia/r.blip).

 ## References